 John McMurtery enjoys a varied career as an orchestral flutist, soloist, chamber musician, teacher, and composer.
 Currently, he is section flutist of the New York City Opera Orchestra, principal flutist of the Peoria Symphony, and professor of flute at Western Illinois University.
-He regularly performs with the Detroit Symphony.
+He has served as guest principal flutist with the Chicago Symphony and the Metropolitan Opera Orchestra.
 Previously, he was principal flutist with the Opera Orchestra of New York, the Dicapo Opera, and the Manhattan Chamber Orchestra.
 During the 2011-12 season he served as acting piccoloist with the Oregon Symphony.
-McMurtery has performed regularly with the Metropolitan Opera Orchestra, the New Jersey Symphony, and at the OK Mozart festival in Bartlesville, Oklahoma.
+McMurtery has performed regularly with the Detroit Symphony, the New Jersey Symphony, and at the OK Mozart festival in Bartlesville, Oklahoma.

 As soloist, McMurtery has appeared with the New York Symphonic Ensemble in Japan, Peoria Symphony, Artemis Chamber Ensemble, and Manhattan Chamber Orchestra.
 He has appeared as guest artist at flute festivals in Illinois, Missouri, New Jersey, New York, Oregon, and Tennessee.